aiba4531/DarpaTriage/README.md

 ```

 ### If you have any issues with the above steps, please refer to the [Ardupilot](https://ardupilot.org/dev/docs/building-setup-linux.html) and [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu) documentation.
-### If a CC1 error occurs, try running the following commands to create a swap file for compilation.:
+### If a CC1Plus error occurs, try running the following commands to create a swap file for compilation.
 ```bash
 sudo fallocate -l 8G /swapfile sudo chmod 600 /swapfile